markus-li/pyjuice/README.md

 * Fork each connection to the daemon to handle simultaneous connections.
 Is this really needed?
 * Come up with more features to implement
 * Allow forcing update of the encrypted json file and not just every 30 minutes.
+* Full READ support for everything in the backup I use in the app.
+* Full READ support for the remaining data.
+Since I don't use EC2, I won't implement support for that though.
+* Don't update com.sonelli.juicessh.models.ConnectionCounter, at least for now
+* Encrypt and upload changes.
+Need full READ support of everything I use first.
 * Remove unneeded output and add actual debug output instead.
 * Write tests (any volunters?)